faucetsdn/faucet/docs/configuration.rst

     * - dp
       - integer or string
       - None
-      - The name of dp_id of the dp connected to this port
+      - The name or dp_id of the dp connected to this port
     * - port
       - integer or string
       - None